 The emerald ash borer is a highly destructive insect that was discovered in Canada for the first time in the summer of 2002.
 This invasive insect has killed millions of ash trees in Canada and the United States.
 It poses a major economic and environmental threat to urban and forested areas in both countries.

 The majority of the ash trees on NCC lands have been affected by the emerald ash borer.
 To address this, the NCC is implementing its emerald ash borer management strategy, approved by our Board of Directors in January 2014.

-In the Greenbelt and Gatineau Park, the impact of emerald ash borer will be minimal, because the ash trees are primarily in forested areas.
-For the most part, dead trees will be left to decay.
-Removals will be undertaken when dead trees pose a health and safety risk.
+In the Greenbelt and Gatineau Park, the impact of emerald ash borer is minimal, because the ash trees are primarily in forested areas.
+For the most part, dead trees are left to decay and removals are undertaken when they pose a health and safety risk.

-Residents of the Capital can also find more information on these websites:
+Residents of the Capital Region can also find more information on these websites: